samiNCL/Face/README.md

 # Content

 Python Scripts:
-* reco.py (Main Driver Script contain recognise face and eyes together)
+* reco.py (Main Driver Script contain recognise face and eyes functions together)
-* t.py 	(Track face movement)
+* t.py 	(Track face movement - You do not need to run it .
+It will be imported by reco.py)

 Datasets (From OpenCV samples):
 * haarcascade_eye.xml